 - While keeping the fat down it might be tempting to skip the sesame oil, a little goes a LONG way and it truly adds so much flavor it's a must-include item.

-What to Serve with Egg Roll in a Bowl?
+How to store Weight Watchers Egg Roll in a Bowl

 Simply store any leftovers you aren't planning on freezing in an airtight container in the fridge for up to 5 days.